kushwahayashh/midjourney-image-generator/README.md

 # Vibe - Midjourney Image Generator

 A modern, feature-rich web application for generating AI images using the ImaginePro API (Midjourney-style).
-Built with Flask and vanilla JavaScript, featuring a beautiful dark-themed UI, dedicated gallery view, and comprehensive image manipulation capabilities.
+Now with **Node.js + Socket.io** for real-time WebSocket updates, eliminating the need for polling.

 ## 📸 Screenshots